SampaSRS/SampaSRS/README.md

 The file _config.txt_ contains the different I2C commands to configure each SAMPA.
 An example is provided but different applications will have different configuration files.
 The complete list of commands and addresses can also be found at `include/sampasrs/slow_control.hpp`

+To generate a pedestal file to configure the acquisition one can use the following command:

+    ./create_pedestal File_with_pedestals.root

+This will generate a `Run_ZSconfig.txt` file for the later zero suppression acquisition with the I2C instructions for configure each sampa channel, word length.
+The baseline compensation can be implemented by uncommenting a specific line inside the `create_pedestal.cpp`.

 ## Processing data

 The data processing chain starts with `sampa_decoder`.
 Use it to process _.raw_ files into _.root_ TTres.
 To create the pedestal files for non-zero suppression runs (this is the only feature available at the moment - zero suppression runs under construction :hammer_and_wrench:) run the following command: